pret/pokeemerald/README.md

 # About this branch
-This branch adds 3 new pockets to the bag based on changes to it from later generations:
+This branch adds 5 new pockets to the bag based on changes to it from later generations:
 * Medicine (HP, PP and status recovery items)
-* Treasures
+* Power-Up (Evolution Items, Vitamins, Mints, Candies)
 * Battle Items (X items, Pokédoll/FluffyTail and hold items with battle effects)
 * Mega Stones
 * Z-Crystals